 Device Manager

-Clicking it should reveal the exact model of your card and its manufacturer.
+Clicking it should reveal the precise model of your card and its manufacturer.
 If it doesn’t, you can right-click it and select “Properties“.
 Once it opens, select the “Details” tab, and you should be able to see the name of your GPU.

 Task Manager